FrozenBirdXD/FrozenBirdXD/README.md

 ### About Me 🙂

 Hi there!
-I'm a student who's passionate about technology.
+I'm a student who's passionate about tech.
 I enjoy learning new stuff and working on my skills.
-Here on Github you can find some of my Coding Projects, take a look!
+Here you can find some of my Projects

 Interests ⚡:
 -   Open Source Software Development
+-   Linux
--   Cyber Security
+-   Cyber Sec
 -   Cloud Computing
--   Machine Learning & AI
--   Lot's of other stuff
+-   Lots of other stuff

 Currently learning 🌱:
 -   C
--   Compression Algorithms
--   Algorithms and data structures
--   More about machine learning
+-   Lots about Risc-V

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">